GabrieleLerani/DM-project/README.md

 # Implementation
 In order to interact with the recommendation system I implemented a simple webapp using flask where you can type the user id and it returns the list of suggested books based on similarities between user with same preferences.

+# Usage
+Run the following command once you have created the docker image from the dockerfile: docker run --name webapp -p 5001:5001 -e DB_TYPE=NEO4J --network host dm-webapp

 # Results
 The results show how Graph databases like Neo4j are particularly well-suited for scenarios where relationships between data are crucial, they also provide better scalability with more users.
 On the other side when you need a predefined organization of data Relation DBMS are the best choices.